posativ/acrylamid/docs/howtos.rst

 Knowledge base
 ==============

-about-page and other static pages
+About Page and Other Static Pages
 *********************************

 If you want set up an about page like in WordPress just add permalink